Sollers JSC

-Sollers, formerly known as OAO Severstal-Auto, is a Russian company holding controlling blocks of shares of OAO Ulyanovsk Automobile Works (UAZ), Zavolzhye Motor Works (ZMZ) and OAO ZMA.
+Sollers PJSC (ПАО «Соллерс»), formerly known as OJSC Severstal-Auto, is a Russian holding company controlling blocks of shares of Ulyanovsk Automobile Plant (UAZ), Zavolzhye Engine Factory (ZMZ) and Sollers - Naberezhnye Chelny.
 The enterprises of Severstal-Auto are well-known automobile brands and occupy stable positions in their market segments.

 History

 Since 2005, SeverstalAvto has been the owner of the ZMA (ЗМА, Завод малолитражных автомобилей) car factory in Naberezhnye Chelny, Russia.
 The factory was previously owned in part by KamAZ and was one of the production bases for the Lada Oka minicar.
 SeverstalAvto is listed in RTS Index.

 Production of the Oka was due to be phased out in 2006 after 17 years and replaced by a number of Fiat models such as the Albea and Doblò.

 February 11, 2010 an agreement was signed to establish on the basis of the plant "Sollers-Naberezhnye Chelny" joint venture to develop and produce cars between "Sollers" and the Italian company Fiat.
 It was planned that in the event of the maximum load plant will produce up to 500 thousand cars of different classes in the year.
 It was expected that the implementation of this project the Government of Russia can provide a loan of 2.1 billion euros.
 A year later, the parties decided to abandon this project and instead "Sollers" agreed to form a joint venture to produce cars with a Ford - Ford Sollers.
 It is expected that by the American company in the joint venture will be made to the Russian trading arm of Ford Motor Rus and Vsevolozhsk plant, from the "Sollers" - production capacity.
 Distribution of shares in the joint venture will be 50 to 50.
 It is assumed that the company will produce cars under the brand Ford.

 In 2012, the joint venture started production car Ford Transit, in 2013 Ford Explorer.

-March 1, 2011 was announced in Beijing s joint venture "Sollers-Bussan" between "Sollers" and the Japanese group Mitsui & Co. car manufacturing Toyota.
+On 1 March 2011, it was announced in Beijing a joint venture, "Sollers-Bussan", between "Sollers" and the Japanese group Mitsui & Co car manufacturing Toyota.
 Proportion of the parties in the new plant to be distributed at a ratio of 50% to 50%.
 The spring of 2012 at new sites will begin production of SUVs Toyota Land Cruiser Prado.